LG 27GR83Q-B Monitor Review

 • Limited to 1440p resolution.

 The LG UltreaGear 27GR83Q-B is good for the office.
-It gets bright enough to fight glare, and its reflection handling is good enough if your office space has a few lights.
+It gets bright enough to fight glare, but it struggles to handle glare from bright sources.
 It also has wide viewing angles that keep the image consistent from the sides, but without swivel adjustments, it's harder to share your screen with someone else.
 Luckily, it has good text clarity, and its 27-inch screen is big enough to open two windows side-by-side.
 Unfortunately, it doesn't have many extra features like a KVM switch or USB-C port, as it's limited to two USB-A ports.

 Pros